zachswift615/math-quiz-cli/README.md

 quiz.

-This project demonstrates the ability to manipulate date and time objects in Python, creating a CLI, and clean modular, testable code.
+This project demonstrates the ability to manipulate date and time objects in Python, creating a CLI, input validation, string manipulation, and clean, modular, testable code.
 There are unittests included in the repo.